Updated June 21, 2023

-We can call the Activity as the presentation layer of an Android application.
-Simply put, an Activity represents the screen on your Android application which has its user interface.
-An application, for instance, an Email App can have many activities such as opening an email, composing an email, replying to an email – these all are different activities.
+We can call the Activity the presentation layer of an Android application.
+Simply put, an Activity represents the screen on your Android application with its user interface.
+An application, for instance, an Email App, can have many activities, such as opening an email, composing an email, and replying to an email – these all are different activities.
 So every Android application has more than one activity.
-When we start a new activity (like replying to an email), previous activity is pushed to the back stack and it gets stopped until the new activity is finished, however, if we push back button while ongoing activity, the current activity gets dissolved and is popped out of the stack and previous activity resumes.
+When we start a new activity (like replying to an email), the previous activity is pushed to the back stack, and it gets stopped until the new activity is finished; however, if we push the back button while ongoing activity, the current activity gets dissolved and is popped out of the stack and previous activity resumes.

 3. Content Providers

-Content Providers manage the application Data and encapsulate it (Object Oriented Feature).
+Content Providers manage and encapsulate the application Data (Object Oriented Feature).
 This provides the data from one processor of an application to another one.
-The data might be stored in Database or in a file system or any other storage management systems.
+The data might be stored in a Database, a file system, or any other storage management system.
 Android devices include several native Content Providers that expose useful databases such as the media store and contacts.

 Android Intents are the means of communication that acts as a facilitator when the exchange of message occurs between different components within the same application or from one application to another.
-In order to start any service, we have to pass an intent to perform this task.
+To start any service, we must intend to perform this task.
 Intents are of two types:

-- Implicit Intents: It does not declare the name of the service to start but declares the action to perform.
+- Implicit Intents: It does not declare the service’s name to start but the action to perform.

 - Explicit Intents: It specifies the exact activity to which intent should be given.

-Broadcast Receivers enable your application to listen for intents that match the criteria you specify.
-As an example, applications can start the broadcasts to let other applications know that few data has been downloaded to the device and is available for them to use.
+Broadcast Receivers enable your application to listen for intents matching your criteria.
+As an example, applications can start the broadcasts to let other applications know that little data has been downloaded to the device and is available for them to use.
 There are two types of broadcast:

-- Normal Broadcast: They are completely asynchronous and all receivers of the broadcast are run in an undefined order.
+- Normal Broadcast: They are entirely asynchronous, and all broadcast receivers are run in an undefined order.

-- Ordered Broadcast: They are synchronous and are delivered to one receiver one at a time.
+- Ordered Broadcast: They are synchronous and delivered to one receiver at a time.

 5. Widgets and Notifications

-- Information Widget – This widget displays only the important information to the users.
-For e.g. the clock on the home screen.
+- Information Widget – This widget displays only vital information to the users.
+E.g., the clock on the home screen.

 - Control Widget – This widget displays frequently used functions.
-For example, the music app widget allows the user to play, music from outside of an application.
+For example, the music app widget allows users to play music outside an application.

 - Hybrid Widget – This widget combines the information from above all three widgets.

 Notifications allow informing users of any events that have occurred.
-For e.g., we use what’s app application, as and when a message comes, we get a notification.
+E.g., we use what’s app application, and when a message comes, we get a notification.